leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    :doc:`/sculpt_paint/sculpting/tools/lasso_trim`
       Performs a boolean operation based on lasso select.

+:doc:`/sculpt_paint/sculpting/tools/line_project`
+   Performs a boolean operation based on a line.

 :doc:`/sculpt_paint/sculpting/tools/mesh_filter`
    Applies a deformation to all vertices in the mesh at the same time.